 Making Tax Digital will apply to a range of taxpayers over time, including most businesses, self-employed people, landlords and individual taxpayers, but there are a few exceptions.

-The exemption criteria for Making Tax Digital for ITSA are similar to those for MTD for VAT.
-You can apply for an exemption from MTD for ITSA if you consider yourself to be digitally excluded.
+The exemption criteria for Making Tax Digital for Income Tax are similar to those for MTD for VAT.
+You can apply for an exemption from MTD for Income Tax if you consider yourself to be digitally excluded.
 This might be the case if it's not practical for you to use software for keeping digital records or submitting them, which could be due to reasons like age, disability, your location (such as a remote area with poor internet connectivity), or religious beliefs.

-Just like with MTD for VAT, each application for exemption from MTD for ITSA is considered on a case-by-case basis by HMRC.
-If HMRC has already confirmed your exemption from MTD for VAT for one of these reasons, you won't need to apply separately for an exemption from MTD for ITSA.
+Just like with MTD for VAT, each application for exemption from MTD for Income Tax is considered on a case-by-case basis by HMRC.
+If HMRC has already confirmed your exemption from MTD for VAT for one of these reasons, then you still require to speak with HMRC separately to confirm if you will get an exemption from MTD for Income Tax.

 If you don't have a justifiable reason for exemption and fail to comply with these requirements, you may face penalties.
 However, HMRC will offer alternative solutions to those who are granted an exemption.